 - Radiant heat lamps

 Metal halogen heat lamps are probably the least advisable option for a heat and light source over baby chicks.
 These lights get very hot, and it is difficult to regulate the strength of the heat they put out.
 This can lead to chicks quickly becoming overheated.
 Metal heat lamps also pose a significant fire risk.

-- RED HEAT LAMP- Used In Recessed light fixtures in Showers to heat your Bathroom after showers, Food Service
+- HEAT LAMP- Used In Recessed light fixtures in Showers to heat your Bathroom after showers, Food Service

 Infrared heat lamps are a better option since they put out a soothing red light and tend to not get as hot as halogen light fixtures do.
 The recommended wattage for an infrared heat lamp suspended above a brooder pen is 250 watts.

 Perhaps the best option available for chick brooders is radiant lamps, such as the Brinsea Ecoglow.
 Not only do these lamps provide heat at a level that is fire-safe, they also hold the heat a few inches above the brooder floor, allowing chicks to snuggle up underneath them for maximum comfort.

 These radiant lamps do a double service – along with providing a steady 96 degree (fahrenheit) temperature for chicks, the design of these lamps mimics the underside a broody hen and makes the chicks feel more secure.
 Because these lamps are cool enough to touch without being burned, they are also safe for close contact with delicate chicks.

 Once baby chickens move outdoors, the next thing on the agenda is to train them to go up in the coop at night.
 Young chickens that stay out of the coop at night are much more likely to be picked off by predators or become hypothermic without their coop-mates to help keep them warm, especially in cool spring temperatures or rainy weather.